widelands/wl_addons_server/README.md

 Just replace the add-on’s entry in the `addons/` folder with the new one, then run `java UpdateList`, then git add,commit,push.

+### Updating screenshots

+When you updated any of the files in `screenshots/` or added new ones, just run `java UpdateList`, then git add,commit,push.
+Be sure to update the `descriptions` file beforehand.

 ### Updating translations

 When you updated any of the files in `po/` or added new ones, just do git add,commit,push.